crystallabs/crysterm/README.md

 - Widget methods `#<<` and `#>>` can be used for adding/removing children elements depending on argument type.
 E.g., `<< Widget` adds a Widget as a child of parent widget, and `<< Action` adds an Action into the parent widget's list of actions.
 - It is hard to remember whether screen size is kept in property `columns` or `cols`.
 So in Crysterm the `Screen`s dimensions are in `width` and `height`, and this is uniform with all `Widget`s which also have their size in `width` and `height`.
 - `shrinkBox` is `Rectangle` in Crysterm, and `_get_shrink` is `_get_minimal_rectangle`
+- User-specified Widget options left, top, right, bottom, width, height, and resizable exist directly on `Widget` in Crysterm, rather than on `Widget.position`.
+Also, to get actual numbers/values out, one now needs to explicitly use e.g. `aleft` (absolute left), `rleft` (relative left) or `ileft` (inner/content left).
+This removes all ambiguity and lack of straightforwardness in which value is being accessed

 List of current bugs / quirks in Crysterm, in no particular order: